Cut distance identifying graphon parameters over weak* limits: Cut distance identifying graphon parameters

 \subsubsection{Proof of Theorem~\ref{thm:compatibility->norming}}

+Let $H$ be a connected graph such that $t(H,\cdot)$ is cut distance compatible.
 Suppose that $H$ has $m$ edges and $n$ vertices.
 We prove that $H$ is weakly Hölder.
 By Theorem~\ref{thm:norming_iff_holder} we already know that weakly Hölder graphs are exactly weakly norming graphs.
 We divide the proof of the theorem into two parts.
 At first we prove that $t(H,\cdot)$ is subadditive up to a constant loss, specifically, we show that

-Then we use this inequality to prove that $H$ is weakly Hölder using the tensoring technique in the same way as it is used in the proof of Theorem~2.8 from~\cite{Hat:Siderenko}.
+Then we use this inequality to prove that $H$ is weakly norming using the tensoring technique in the same way as it is used in the proof of Theorem~2.8 from~\cite{Hat:Siderenko}.

 Let $U$ and $V$ be two arbitrary graphons and let $W_{1}$ be a graphon containing a copy of $U$ scaled by the factor of one half in its top-left corner (i.e., $W_{1}\left(x,y\right)=U\left(2x,2y\right)$ for $(x,y)\in[0,\frac{1}{2}]^{2}$), a copy of $V$ in its bottom-right corner (i.e., $W_{1}\left(x,y\right)=V\left(2(x-\frac{1}{2}),2(y-\frac{1}{2})\right)$ for $(x,y)\in[\frac{1}{2},1]^{2}$), and zero otherwise (see Figure~\ref{fig:averaging}).
 Note that for the homomorphism density $t(H,W_{1})$ we have